JordonXue/DS301_Final/README.md

 # Results
 To correlation between feature and target:

 ![image](https://github.com/JordonXue/DS301_Final/assets/118228743/99ad8d19-7544-4154-9c58-af253fe0baf6)

 The best performance of models:

 <img width="297" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/6923861d-f5af-4434-a084-9165f95f3173">

 Some other models we tested:

-SVM RMSE: 7.774468191169713 (although high, may be overfitting) GRU-LSTM-CNN RMSE: 37.52522609638047
+SVM RMSE: 7.774468191169713 (although high, may be overfitting)

+GRU-LSTM-CNN RMSE: 37.52522609638047

-Bidirectional LSTM (BiLSTM), GRU, and a simple Dense network RMSE: 33.49966430726417 GRU-LSTM Attention Layer RMSE: 57.31670565826679
+Bidirectional LSTM (BiLSTM), GRU, and a simple Dense network RMSE: 33.49966430726417

+GRU-LSTM Attention Layer RMSE: 57.31670565826679

-Dense network, Conv1D, and LSTM RMSE: 55.26480947035524 Transformer Layer with LSTM RMSE: 47.75423378382045
+Dense network, Conv1D, and LSTM RMSE: 55.26480947035524

+Transformer Layer with LSTM RMSE: 47.75423378382045

 Visualization of performance:
 <img width="416" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/970c1f63-dabb-4221-88b2-f76d2d7009e6">

 <img width="413" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/a71d6fb3-2985-42cb-b561-f784dac01cac">

 <img width="382" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/b1ebd0a5-e035-42e0-a573-0ed789b1e950">

 <img width="384" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/1d021d5d-c102-4825-a06a-8402045862cf">

 <img width="383" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/a8c72b04-82f0-4e74-8175-15fdf56ee487">

 <img width="380" alt="image" src="https://github.com/JordonXue/DS301_Final/assets/118228743/f07b586a-5f0a-49f4-a9a4-6459731ce576">

+The LSTM-GRU model emerged as the best performing model with the lowest RMSE of 8.149.
+This indicats that the hybrid model effectively captures both short-term and long-term dependencies in the dataset.
+The superior performance of the model can be attributed to the synergistic integration of LSTM and GRU layers.
+LSTMs excel in retaining long-term historical data, crucial for recognizing underlying patterns and trends that influence future prices over extended periods.
+On the other hand, GRUs provide the model with the flexibility to quickly adapt to new, short-term market dynamics and anomalies, ensuring responsiveness to immediate financial events without the computational complexity of traditional LSTMs.
+This combination enables a robust predictive model that is both deep in historical insight and agile in updating with new information, leading to high accuracy in predicting volatile context of stock market predictions.

+The BiLSTM and FasterRNN-CNN-BiLSTM models outperform the base LSTM due to their enhanced handling of complex data dependencies as well.
+The BiLSTM utilizes an extended look-back mechanism to capture long-term temporal patterns and trends more effectively, which is critical in stock price forecasting.
+The FasterRNN-CNN-BiLSTM combines RNNs, CNNs, and BiLSTMs to efficiently process sequences, extract spatial features, and understand both past and future contexts simultaneously, which enables a deeper and more comprehensive analysis of the data.
+Therefore, these models particularly adept at navigating the complexities of stock market data.

+On ther other hand, the comparative underperformance (compared with base LSTM) of other models, such as the CNN-LSTM or CNN-GRU models, underscores the complexity of the prediction task.
+The CNN-GRU model displayed higher errors with an RMSE of 12.325, and the CNN-LSTM is with a RMSE of 12.100.
+It suggests that combining convolutional layers with recurrent units might not be as effective in this scenario.
+The convolutional layers, although proficient at extracting spatial features, may not align well with the sequential nature of stock price data, which is heavily dependent on temporal relationships.
+These models may suffer from an imbalance in effectively handling the temporal dynamics after spatial processing, potentially leading to a loss of critical time-series information.

+# Conclusions and Future Works
+Our project has extensively explored various hybrid machine learning models to predict NVIDIA's stock prices, based on the historical stock prices of multiple major companies.
+We aim to find the best models by comparing it with the base LSTM model (the most popular model in stock prediction task).
+We focused on LSTM-based models, enhancing them with other neural network architectures like GRU and CNN to capture both temporal and spatial patterns in stock market data effectively.
+We also experimented with and tuned many other models we found.

+The major strength of our approach lies in its innovative integration of different neural network types to tackle the complex nature of financial time series data.
+We find out that integrating different models can leverage the strengths of each architecture.
+Our best model, combining LSTM and GRU, effectively utilized the strengths of both architectures, providing superior performance in capturing the long-term and short-term dependencies necessary for accurate stock price predictions.

+One significant limitation was the inherent volatility and unpredictability of the stock market, which often introduces noise that can affect model performance.
+Additionally, our models primarily relied on historical stock prices, excluding other potentially influential factors like market sentiment or macroeconomic indicators.
+Furthermore, the introduction of an attention layer in the GRU + LSTM architecture did not yield the expected improvements, largely because attention mechanisms are better suited for tasks with long-range dependencies, unlike the patterns typically found in stock price movements.
+Moreover, the complexity added by attention layers can increase sensitivity to noise.
+It is important to note that our model is designed to predict current stock prices based on existing data and does not forecast future stock price movements.

+Future work  lies on 1) Enhancing the model with a broader set of features, including macroeconomic indicators, market sentiment data, and technical indicators, to capture a more comprehensive array of factors influencing stock prices; 2) Developing real-time data analysis capabilities to adapt the models for use in dynamic trading environments, thereby increasing their practical utility in real-world scenarios; 3) Expanding the dataset to include a wider variety of stocks from multiple sectors and geographies to enhance the robustness and generalizability of the models; 4) Investigating the effects of significant market movements, such as large-scale buys and sells, on stock prices to enhance predictive accuracy under volatile conditions.